 Orders and Fees

-Reproductions of our most popular historic maps are available for sale in the library of the Research Center as well as the OHS Online Store.
-Maps that have already been scanned are available to view in the Online Catalog.
+Reproductions of our most popular maps are available to purchase in the Research Center and in the Online Store.
+Maps that have been scanned are available to view in the Online Catalog.
 The inventory of holdings can be found under the "Oklahoma Historical Society Map Collection."

 Contact the Map Archive

-- Oklahoma State University has been digitizing hundreds of maps and displays them online through their library's website.
-Many historic maps are available to view: luna.library.okstate.edu:8180/luna/servlet
+- Oklahoma State University offers numerous of maps online through their library's website.
+Many historic maps are available to view: www.library.okstate.edu/collections/digital-collections/oklahoma-digital-maps-collection

 - Oklahoma Geological Survey; Oklahoma Petroleum Information Center: www.ogs.ou.edu/level2-OPIC.php